-When you search from a SharePoint hub site, content on the hub site itself along with content on any associated sites is returned in the search results.
-Users will only see content for which they have access to.
+When you search from a SharePoint hub site, content on the hub site itself and from any associated sites are returned in the search results.
+Viewers will only see content for which they have access to.

 Recommended web parts

-When a SharePoint administrator creates a hub site, they're essentially converting an existing SharePoint site to a hub site.
-A hub site navigation bar appears at the top of the site, but the home page and all site content remains the same.
+When a SharePoint administrator creates a hub site, they're converting an existing SharePoint site to a hub site.
+A hub site navigation bar will appear at the top of the site, but the home page and all site contents will remain the same.

 To get the most out of your hub site, the site's owner can add the following web parts to the home page:

 News published on a hub site and on any associated sites is automatically aggregated and shown on the home page of the hub site by using the News web part.
-You can choose which associated sites display news on the hub site home page and users will only see news for sites they have access to.
-Clicking on a news article link takes you to the site on which the article appears.
+You can choose which associated sites display news on the hub site home page and viewers will only see news for sites they have access to.
+Selecting a news article link takes you to the site on which the article was published.

 Display the most active sites associated with the hub site on the home page by using the Sites web part.